This island is one of the largest and is the most populated of all the islands in the Canary Islands.

 A single trip alone does not allow ample time to discover all that this island has to offer.

-Before booking your flight, why not take a look at Tenerife Forum for information on what you can do in terms of excursions and activities.
-There is a wealth of information on the site that will guide you in making an informed choice and in getting the most out of your visit.
+Before booking your flight, it’s always a good idea to research details on what you can do in terms of excursions and activities.
+There is a wealth of information online that will guide you in making an informed choice and in getting the most out of your visit.